Skip to main content

 Overview

 WebSockets enable your application to receive instant updates as devices move and trigger geofence events.
-Two channels are available:
+The following channels are available:

 ChannelURLPurpose